elfonto69/SimpleStockModelsEval/README.md

 # SimpleStockModelsEval
-Simple Stock Models evaluation and compare
+Simple Stock Prediction Models evaluation and compare

+Can be used as source for other models comparing papers/samples